sholance/Forta-bot/README.md

-# Large Tether Transfer Agent
+# Soft Rug Pull Detection Agent

 ## Description

-This agent detects transactions with large Tether transfers
+This agent monitors transactions on the Ethereum network for suspicious activity related to token creators, liquidity pools, and token liquidity

 ## Supported Chains

 - Ethereum
-- List any other chains this agent can support e.g. BSC
+- Avalanche
+- Binance Smart Chain
+- Polygon
+- Fantom
+- Arbitrum
+- Optimism

 ## Alerts

 Describe each of the type of alerts fired by this agent

+- RUG-1
+  - Fired when a liquidity pools creator is detected to have a low reputation score by tracking the number of transactions they have

+- RUG-2
+  - Fired when a liquidity pool is detected to have no other liquidity providers

-- FORTA-1
+- RUG-3
-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
+  - Fired when a token creator is detected to have removed liquidity from a liquidity pool
-  - Severity is always set to "low" (mention any conditions where it could be something else)
-  - Type is always set to "info" (mention any conditions where it could be something else)
-  - Mention any other type of metadata fields included with this alert
+  - Fired when a token creator is detected to have taken a large amount of token and sold it on the token liquidity pool

 ## Test Data

-The agent behaviour can be verified with the following transactions:
+The agent behaviour can be verified with the following tokens:

-- 0x3a0f757030beec55c22cbc545dd8a844cbbb2e6019461769e1bc3f3a95d10826 (15,000 USDT)
-- Forta@dgreat1
+- 0xdbdc3f41e7baf3e5b014a3eb91b86f3570ead94c (RUG-2)

+TODO: Add more test data